Floumzi/ADataStory/index.md

 Here, we observe that the three websites seems to follow more or less a power law distribution for users activities.
 Since there is no differences, we can assume that the behavior does not depend on the website's purpose.

+We see also that the hater ratio is mostly low, i.e. people tend to give more positive reviews/votes than bad ones.
+This is to be expected, given that we already saw Signed Networks in Social Media [1] that the networks had about 80% of positive edges.
+It is also nice to see that not too many people enjoy downvoting/giving bad reviews massively to others.

+Once again, let's have a look at the evolution over time for Wikipedia and Epinions.

 ![Distribution of activity and hate ratio for wikipedia over time](animation_Wikipedia_activiy_hate.gif)
 ![Distribution of activity and hate ratio for Epinions over time](animation_Epinions_activiy_hate.gif)

+Unlike on the evolution of fame and popularity, we see here that Wikipedia gets its final shape quickly.
+The hate ratio is low from the beggining, and the activity follows a power law right away.

+Epinions is once again very stable, and its shape stays the same.

 ------------